-This policy will be reviewed at least annually by the governing body.
+The policy will be reviewed at least annually by the governing body.
 It will be implemented through the school's induction and training programme, and as part of day to day practice.
-Compliance with the policy will be monitored by the DSL, the deputies, and through staff performance measures.
+Compliance with the policy will be monitored by the DSL and through staff performance measures.